LivePersonInc/knowledge-center-archive/pages/index.md

 ---

 <div class="header-label">
-Manage, measure and scale brand-to-consumer messaging conversations with LivePerson's AI-powered Conversational Cloud
+Manage, measure and scale brand-to-consumer messaging conversations with LivePerson's AI-powered Conversational Cloud.
+In the Knowledge Center you can find user guides, tutorial videos, frequently asked questions, and more resources to help your brand build conversational solutions.
+Use the search to explore our documnetation or start by choosing a topic below.
 </div>

 <div class="card-container">